marilenehohmuth/GlioblastomaDiscovery/README.md

 git clone https://github.com/marilenehohmuth/GlioblastomaDiscovery
 ```

-This will make a copy of all files of this project to your computer.
+This will make a copy of all files of this project in your computer.

 ### Installing R and RStudio